maximkatut/388127-keksobooking/Readme.md

 # Keksobooking

-The sample of selection system on JS.
+The example of selection system on JS.
 There is an array of objects (appartment offers) on a map.
 Each of them contains its own attributes.
 You can choose what attributes are you looking for.
 The results will be shown on the map.

 ## Try it [here](https://maximkatut.github.io/388127-keksobooking/)